abdulwaheed76/practices/README.md

 #### Priority
 Of course, start a the tasks with most highest priority first.

+#### How to see my tasks
+1. You can click "my page" button at top left corner but it will show limited tasks.
+To see full task list of all projects, you should click "projects" at top and then "issues" menu.
+Or simply got to "/issues" url.
+If graphical gantt view is required, you can click "gantt" menu or simply go to "/issues/gantt".
+1. You can play with filters above the tasklist displayed.
+For example, if you uncheck "assignee", you will see all tasks in all projects.
+1. You can also use the shortcut links at the right side.
+E.g "custom queries" > "assigned to me" and ask manager to create more for you if needed

 # Node, npm
 #### nvm
 Do not install node by any other means but only use nvm.
 Follow this link and use latest LTS version of node. https://github.com/nvm-sh/nvm and https://github.com/nvm-sh/nvm#usage  (go for the latest LTS node version)